OrEliyahu/RESEARCH-METHODS-IN-SOFTWARE-ENGINEERING/README.md

 Flask
 pandas

-To run the interface run python main.py and then nevigate to http://127.0.0.1:5000/ in your browser
+To run the interface run python main.py and then navigate to http://127.0.0.1:5000/ in your browser.